exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

     * causes costs
     * Only applicable with DynamoDB on AWS

-Independent of which setup you choose it is important that the Exasol database can read the DynamoDB over network.
+Independent of which setup you choose it is important that the Exasol database can read the DynamoDB over the network.
-Hence you can not use an Exasol DB running in the cloud in combination with an local DynamoDB (ok, it would be possible if you can open a port on your firewall, but probably you don't want to do so).
+Hence you can not use an Exasol DB running in the cloud in combination with a local DynamoDB (ok, it would be possible if you can open a port on your firewall, but probably you don't want to do so).

 ## Install the Virtual Schema Adapter